GLP-1 & Thyroid Health: How PureSea® Delivers the Right Support

 The thyroid plays a key role in metabolism, influencing how efficiently food is converted into energy.
 Over 5 billion people — around 68% of the global population — are estimated to be iodine-deficient3, which can lead to thyroid-related issues.
 Maintaining a consistent intake with a natural resource as PureSea® is important for supporting metabolic function4.

 PureSea® is the gold-standard, nutrient‑dense seaweed ingredient that offers a unique solution thyroid health.
-As a natural source of iodine, it enables six EFSA‑approved health claims related to normal thyroid function, energy‑yielding metabolism, cognitive health and more, all supported by exceptional provenance and proprietary production PureSea® is available in two forms: PureSea® Natural, a wholefood seaweed naturally rich in nutrients, and PureSea® Protect, a microencapsulated version with none of the sea’s flavour or aroma, ideal for combining with other ingredients, minerals or in power blends.
+As a natural source of iodine, it enables six EFSA‑approved health claims related to normal thyroid function, energy‑yielding metabolism, cognitive health and more, all supported by exceptional provenance and proprietary production.
+PureSea® is available in two forms: PureSea® Natural, a wholefood seaweed naturally rich in nutrients, and PureSea® Protect, a microencapsulated version with none of the sea’s flavour or aroma, ideal for combining with other ingredients, minerals or in power blends.

 Contact us to learn more about the innovative PureSea® Range.